koreiklein/koreiklein.github.io/_posts/2024-12-08-summary-list-detail.md

 The Summary-List-Detail pattern is a highly effective way to present people with consistent views of the same data at every level of detail.
-The Summary view tells them what they need to know about the data in aggregate, the List view lets them find specific examples and compare them succintly, and the Detail view is for diving deep into everything you'd want to know about any single data item.
+The Summary view tells them what they need to know about the data in aggregate, the List view lets them find specific examples and compare them succinctly, and the Detail view is for diving deep into everything you'd want to know about any single data item.

 In case you're looking to implement this pattern, I highly recommend taking a look into